chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="Nuancing Current Historiography" %}}
-Judith Bennett's work had rightly had a big impact on how scholars understood the state of the field of women's history.
+Judith Bennett's work had rightly impacted on how scholars understood the state of the field of women's history.
 Adding to her contention that women's history disproportionately studies modern time periods, we found that women's history publications most focused on the nineteenth and